k250752-tech/C-Programming-Lab/README.md

      - second nested list item
 - [ ] 37390
-- [ ] Add delight to the experience when all tasks are
+- [ ] Add delight to the experience when all tasks are I am following the steps given in Lab Manual